yagelhayun/logger/README.md

 ## Web Framework Usage

-This logger provides full support for both `express` and `fastify` web frameworks.
-The configuration is identical for both frameworks.
+This logger provides full support for `express`, `fastify`, and `NestJS` web frameworks.
+The configuration is identical across all frameworks.

 ### Express Integration

+For standalone Express applications:

 ```js
 import {